- Make sure the scene is safe before proceeding.

 Assess the Person

-- Assess the person’s consciousness by shaking and talking to him or her.
+- Assess the person’s consciousness by shaking or tapping their shoulder hard and talking to him or her.

 - Assess the person’s breathing patterns.
 Be aware of agonal breathing, which is an interrupted breathing pattern that is not indicative of recovery.